Tokyo Metro: Organization

 Many stations are also designed to help blind people as railings often have Braille at their base, and raised yellow rubber guide strips are used on flooring throughout the network.

 Tokyo Metro stations began accepting contactless (RFID) Pasmo stored value cards in March 2007 to pay fares, and the JR East Suica system is also universally accepted.
 Both these passes also can be used on surrounding rail systems throughout the area and many rail lines in other areas of Japan.
 Due to the complexity of the fare systems in Japan, most riders converted to these cards very quickly even though there is an additional charge to issue it.

-The Tokyo Metro is extremely punctual and has regular trains arriving 3 to 6 minutes apart most of the day and night.
+The Tokyo Metro is punctual and has regular trains arriving 3 to 6 minutes apart most of the day and night.
 However, it does not run 24 hours a day.
-While through service with other companies complicates this somewhat, the last train generally starts at midnight and completes its service by 00:45, and the first train generally starts at 05:00.
+While through service with other companies complicates this somewhat, the last train generally starts at midnight and completes its service by 00:45 to 01:00, and the first train generally starts at 05:00.